-OPTION DEFAULT FLOAT INTEGER STRING NONE Used to set the default type for a variable which is not explicitly defined.
-If OPTION DEFAULT NONE is used then all variables must have their type explicitly defined.
-When a program is run the default is set to FLOAT for compatibility with previous versions of MMBasic.
-OPTION DISPLAY lines [,chars] ✓ Set the characteristics of the display terminal used for the console.
-Both the LIST and EDIT commands need to know this information to correctly format the text for display. 'lines' is the number of lines on the display and 'chars' is the width of the display in characters.
-The default is 24 lines x 80 chars and when changed this option will be remembered even when the power is removed.
-Note that the documentation for the VT100 ASCII Video Terminal initially listed incorrect specifications for the composite video.
-If you are using this project with the Armmite/Micromite check the website http://geoffg.net/terminal.html for the correct specifications.
-OPTION EXPLICIT Placing this command at the start of a program will require that every variable be explicitly declared using the DIM command before it can be used in the program.
-This option is disabled by default when a program is run.
-If it is used it must be specified before any variables are used.
-OPTION LIST This will list the settings of any options that have been changed from their default setting and are the type that is saved in flash.
+LCDPANEL CONSOLE OPTION LCDPANEL ✓ Configures the LCD display panel for use as the console output.
+CONSOLE [font [, fc [,bc blight]]] The LCD can be any of the parallel supported LCD panels in the landscape or reverse landscape orientation and it must be first configured using OPTION LCDPANEL xxxxxxx (above).
+LCDPANEL NOCONSOLE OPTION LCDPANEL NOCONSOLE 'font' is the default font, 'fc' is the default foreground colour, 'bc' is the default background colour and 'blight' is the default backlight brightness (2 to 100).
+These parameters are optional and default to font 2, white, black and 100%.
+These settings are applied at power up.
+Colour coding in the editor is also turned on by this command (OPTION COLOURCODE OFF will turn it off again).
+This setting is saved in flash and will be automatically applied on startup.
+To disable it use the OPTION LCDPANEL NOCONSOLE command.
+LIST OPTION LIST This will list the settings of any options that have been changed from their default setting and are the type that is saved in flash.
 This command is useful when configuring options that reserve I/O pins (ie, OPTION LCDPANEL or OPTION TOUCH) and you need to know what pins are in use.
-OPTION PIN nbr \ Set 'nbr' as the PIN (Personal Identification Number) for access to the console prompt. 'nbr' can be any non zero number of up to eight digits.
+MILLISECONDS OPTION MILLISECONDS OFF ✓ Default.
+The time\$ function returns the time as "HH:MM:SS" OPTION MILLISECONDS ON ✓ The time\$ function returns the time as "HH:MM:SS.MMM" OPTION PIN nbr √ Set 'nbr' as the PIN (Personal Identification Number) for access to the console prompt. 'nbr' can be any non zero number of up to eight digits.
 Whenever a running program tries to exit to the command prompt for whatever reason MMBasic will request this number before the prompt is presented.
 This is a security feature as without access to the command prompt an intruder cannot list or change the program in memory or modify the operation of MMBasic in any way.
 To disable this feature enter zero for the PIN number (ie, OPTION PIN 0).
 A permanent lock can be applied by using 99999999 for the PIN number.
-If a permanent lock is applied or the PIN number is lost the only way to recover is to reset MMBasic as described in the chapter "Resetting MMBasic" (this will also erase the program memory).
-OPTION RESET Reset all saved options (including the PIN) to the default values.
-Restores these two options on the Armmite F4 OPTION LCDPANEL ILI9341_16, RLANDSCAPE OPTION TOUCH PB12, PC5 OPTION RTC CALIBRATE ±n ✓ Used to calibrate the battery backed Real Time Clock that keeps time in the Armmite F4. 'n' is a number between -511 and + 512.
+If a permanent lock is applied or the PIN number is lost the only way to recover is to reset MMBasic as described in the section Resetting MMBasic (this will also erase the program memory).
+RESET OPTION RESET Reset all saved options (including the PIN) to the default values.
+RTC OPTION RTC CALIBRATE ±n √ Used to calibrate the battery backed Real Time Clock that keeps time in the Armmite H7. 'n' is a number between -511 and + 512.
 A change of ± 1 should equate to about 0.0824 seconds per day.
 Negative numbers will slow the clock down, positive will speed it up (different from the Micromite).
 This setting is remembered even after a firmware upgrade.
+Shows in OPTION LIST if not the default value of 0.